 Months of entry

-This programme is for students who are passionate about early life, dinosaurs, mass extinctions, macroevolution, fossil preservation and understanding the palaeobiology of extinct organisms.
-It examines quantitative aspects of the fossil record and the history of life.
-The research-oriented MSc bridges the biology-geology divide and will provide you with a strong background for independent research to PhD level or for a career in museums, libraries, management or the media.
+This interdisciplinary MSc programme is for students who are passionate about early life, mass extinctions, macroevolution and fossil preservation.
+It bridges the biology-geology divide and will provide you with a strong foundation for independent research to PhD level or for a career in museum curation, science education, management or the media.

 Qualification and course duration